| National Statistic, Experimental Statistics |

 (The degree of closeness between an estimate and the true value.)

 Population estimates for Lower layer Super Output Areas (LSOAs) by broad ages and Middle layer Super Output Areas (MSOAs) by five-year age groups (quinary age) and clinical commissioning groups (CCGs) hold National Statistics status.
-The remaining estimates for other geographies are published as experimental Official Statistics.
+The remaining estimates for other geographies are published as Experimental Statistics.
 This means that they have not yet demonstrated the quality criteria for National Statistics, but are being published to involve users in the development of the methodology and to help build quality at an early stage.
 More information on Experimental Statistics is provided in the UK Statistics Authority Code of Practice for Statistics.

 The reliability of the estimates is difficult to quantify due to the range of information used in the construction of the estimates.
 We quality assure the administrative data used for these statistics to ensure that they are suitable for this purpose.
 To gain further insight on data quality issues and the impact on statistics, please see the Quality Assurance of Administrative Data reports for the Patient Register, UK Armed Forces, US Armed Forces and Prisoners.